Hostwiki/wikijs-sitemap/README.md

 This software allows you to generate a sitemap for your Wiki.js instance.

-Currently, it only supports Postgres, but support for MySQL will be added if requested or if I have the time.
+~~Currently, it only supports Postgres, but support for MySQL will be added if requested or if I have the time.~~
+It supports both Postgres and MySQL.

 You can run it as a standalone Node.js program or within a Docker container.